 As you all have learned this year, I am utterly obsessed with Pinterest—the online inspiration board that allows you to create visual wish lists by adding items from a variety of web pages.
 Of all of the do-it-yourself tip and tricks that I’ve learned and the fashion images that I have used as my muses, I have been most taken with the legions of sangria recipes at my fingertips.

 Let me tell you this: I look for ANY excuse to whip up a vat.
 Friends coming over?
 Chop up the fruit.
 Need an alternative to a smooth red for steaks seared on my husband’s grill?
 Let’s try a red version of the cocktail.
 You simply can not go wrong with adding it to your menu (or chips and dip).

 I tend to view my life in two distinct chunks of time: B.P.
 (Before Pinterest) and A.P.
 (After Pinterest).
-When I made sangria B.P., it consisted of a couple of bottles of Real Sangria plus a handful of whatever ripened fruit that was in my refrigerator crisper.
+When I made sangria B.P., it consisted of a couple of bottles of Real Sangria plus a handful of whatever ripened fruit was in my refrigerator crisper.
 Now?
 A.P.?
-That was a cop out!
+That was a cop-out!
 Using the same level of effort, I have discovered that I can step up my sangria game exponentially!
 Game on, sho’nuff!

 White Peach Sangria

 1 bottle of white wine (whatever is in your budget)

 3 ounces brandy